You know, the more I see of these stupid car chases on cable TV, the more I'm convinced that we got some real morons that live in this country.

 What was it that made you have this intense dislike for me when you had never listened to my program?

-You were a lifelong Republican and maybe what I thought was bashing the Democrats for no reason until I listened to you.
+You were a lifelong Republican, and maybe what I thought was bashing the Democrats for no reason until I listened to you.

 And it's like, you know, that's true.

-And I mean now I get mad at you when you're not on the radio.
+And I mean, now I get mad at you when you're not on the radio.

-It's like double we're off today.
+It's like, oh, he's off today.

 Well, you know, there's an old entertainer's creed, and that is you always keep the audience wanting more.

-Um and uh you know, I I uh I remember uh Snerdley is sending me a note here and uh reminding me, Rick, that after the two thousand two midterm elections, Tom Dashell, who was then the Senate uh minority leader, uh commissioned experts, he said, a polling group, to go out and they did a private poll of Democrats and Talk Radio, and and Dashell was so stunned by the results that he made them public.
+And, you know, I remember Snerdley is sending me a note here and reminding me, Rick, that after the 2002 midterm elections, Tom Daschell, who was then the Senate minority leader, commissioned experts, he said, a polling group, to go out and they did a private poll of Democrats and talk radio.

-He said, We found out that there are a lot of Democrats that listen to Rush Limbaugh, and some of them are changing their minds.
+He said, we found out that there are a lot of Democrats that listen to Rush Limbaugh, and some of them are changing their minds.

-And they thought that this audience was nothing more than a choir being preached to, and it it stunned them.
+And they thought that this audience was nothing more than a choir being preached to, and it stunned them.

-And you're one of those guys.
+And you're one of those guys that they discovered exists out there.

 Well, thanks.

-I I appreciate your kind words more than you know.
+I appreciate your kind words more than you know.

-Nice to have you with us too.
+Nice to have you with us, too.

-Thanks for taking my call, Rush.
+All right, thanks for taking my call, Rush.

 Yes.

-The problem and that that supporting the troops is the ideal, it's more important than one's objections.
+The problem, and that supporting the troops is the ideal.

-But the problem is that conservatives during the Bosnian war, they didn't support the troops.
+But the problem is that conservatives during the Bosnian War, they didn't support the troops.

-They stood up for their objections, they said that the war was wrong, and they didn't uh because they believed the war was wrong, and then they oppose the war.
+They said that the war was wrong because they believed the war was wrong.

-Why cannot liberals, those who oppose the war in Iraq, did the same thing.
+Why cannot liberals, those who oppose the war in Iraq, did the same thing?

-Uh I do not know where in the world you come up with that.
+I do not know where in the world you come up with that.

-I do I've listened to you, Russ.
+I've listened to you, Rush.

 I listened to you.